vineethkumarv/sv-wiki/Control-Flow-Interview-questions.md

 The below figure shows the output of both pre-increment and post-increment
 ![Untitled Diagram drawio (7)](https://user-images.githubusercontent.com/106074838/188421237-1af9c422-9c64-4503-a679-e8677f4c0e7d.png)

+                     Figure.4. the output of both pre-increment and post-increment.

 ***

 7. Does the Repeat loop inside the break keyword work?